Written January, 2005

 Steps for Using Trade Shows

-Budgeting for a trade show, and including this venue in the overall marketing plan is a highly focused way to:
+Including trade shows in the overall marketing plan is a highly focused way to:

 Choosing the Trade Show